How to Choose a Manual Wheelchair

 Will the wheelchair be self-propelled?

-If so, SpinLife recommends a Standard, Lightweight, or Ultralightweight wheelchair.
+If so, SpinLife recommends a Basic, Lightweight, or Ultralightweight wheelchair.
 If you are looking at self-propelled models you will need an idea of your own strength and how much weight you can propel.

 Those shorter in stature or who "foot propel" may require a lower seat-to-floor height.